MicrosoftDocs/customer-insights/ci-docs/audience-insights/get-started-paid.md

 This article explains how to create a new environment after your organization has purchased a Dynamics 365 Customer Insights subscription.

 Organizations can create *two* environments for every Customer Insights license.
-If your organization purchases more than one license, please [contact our support team](https://go.microsoft.com/fwlink/?linkid=2079641) to increase the number of available environments.
+If your organization purchases more than one license, [contact our support team](https://go.microsoft.com/fwlink/?linkid=2079641) to increase the number of available environments.
 For more information about capacity and add-on capacity, download the [Dynamics 365 licensing guide](https://go.microsoft.com/fwlink/?LinkId=866544).

 > [!NOTE]
 > If you're looking to try the service, see [Set up a trial environment](get-started-trial.md).